 On April 29th, 2013 the Virgin Galactic passenger spaceship made its first rocket-powered test flight and broke the speed of sound.
 It flew back to earth after reaching an altitude of 56,000 feet.

 Ashton Kutcher will be flying on one of the first space tourist flights

 Hollywood star Ashton Kutcher signed up as the 500th future astronaut customer.
 He has one of the “Pioneer Astronaut” tickets.
 This means not only does he star in Three and a Half Men but he may be one of the first 1,000 earth people who’ve travelled to space.
 Until now just over 500 humans have made it to space including the NASA astronauts.

 Not surprising that Kutcher and his partner Mila Kunis were seen drinking and partying with Princess Beatrice and her ex.
 The Royal princess’s former boyfriend, Dave Clark, is in charge of “Astronaut Relations” at Virgin Galactic.
 This includes making sure all their future space tourists are taken care of and kept up to date on Galactic events and special trips.

 If you’re lucky and can pay for a flight then you can book a ticket on Virgin Galactic‘s website.
 Otherwise, there are some cool videos on it to show your kids.
 They also have Galactic Unite.
 It includes lesson plans, activities and resources for teachers and students 5-18 years old about the space flights and to encourage the rocket scientists of the future.

 I know Theo and Luce would love the idea of flying to the moon or other planets.
 Luckily I don’t have to worry yet about them being kids in outer space.
 But since they’re little we’ve read them books and bought them toys to learn about space.
-(Look out for my post on some kids in space ideas).

 At least I have some time to get used to the idea they may be on space tourist flights in the future.